Hilary Duff Just Debuted A Major Post-Wedding Hair Change

-Most of us have had at least one regrettable haircut in our lives, whether we want to admit that those DIY bangs or that impulse bob was a mistake.
+Most of us have had at least one regrettable haircut in our lives, whether we want to admit that that DIY fringe or that impulse bob was a mistake.
 Celebrities aren't immune to this phenomenon either, just ask Hilary Duff.
-Fresh off her December nuptials, the actress took to Instagram this morning to debut brand new long hair.
+Fresh off her December nuptials, the actress took to Instagram to debut brand new long hair.

 "Whoa @riawna how’d you make my hair grow like this over night???
 Cool trick cool trick," she wrote in the caption, tagging celebrity hairstylist Riawna Capri.
 Of course, Duff's followers were quick to inquire about her inspiration.
 When one person asked whether or not she regretted her latest cut, she candidly replied, "Always haha but I still do it almost yearly."